jnozzi/cocoadev.com/markdown/SignalSafety.md

 ----

 What about signals in Cocoa?
-In fact, a Cocoa application's runloop, managed by General/CFRunLoop, is much like the basic     select()-using loop in the very last example above.
+In fact, a Cocoa application's runloop, managed by CFRunLoop, is much like the basic     select()-using loop in the very last example above.
 (And if you think that this was just a coincidence, think again!)
 This means that you can use a similar strategy to notify the main event loop.
-Make a pipe, and wrap its read end in an General/NSFileHandle and have it notify you when new data arrives.
-This way, delivery of a signal will cause your code to get notified as soon as your main event loop is free, and you can use as much Objective-C and Cocoa in your General/NSFileHandle notification as you please.
+Make a pipe, and wrap its read end in an NSFileHandle and have it notify you when new data arrives.
+This way, delivery of a signal will cause your code to get notified as soon as your main event loop is free, and you can use as much Objective-C and Cocoa in your NSFileHandle notification as you please.

 ----

-General/SignalSafety is also related to writing proper code in the child process after calling     fork().
-This relationship is discussed on the General/ForkSafety page.
+SignalSafety is also related to writing proper code in the child process after calling     fork().
+This relationship is discussed on the ForkSafety page.